-- be responsible on project implementation, reporting, and performance; - report to STDF and meet all of its reporting and updating requirements - inviting the members for the Project Steering Committee (PSC), and through the PMU run the secretariat for the PSC; - planning for and monitoring the technical aspects of the project, and monitoring progress benchmarks and outputs; - actively participating in all relevant project activities where appropriate; - adopting, during the course of the project, the systems, programmes and tools developed by the project to ensure sustainability of the project outcomes; - play an active role in coordinating with other stakeholders throughout the project; - preparation and submission of periodic progress reports, and regular consultations with beneficiaries and contractors; - maintaining a separate project account for the accountability of project funds; - ensuring advanced funds are used in accordance with agreed work plans and project budget;
+- be responsible on project implementation, reporting, and performance; - inviting the members for the Project Steering Committee (PSC), and through the PMU run the secretariat for the PSC; - planning for and monitoring the technical aspects of the project, and monitoring progress benchmarks and outputs; - actively participating in all relevant project activities where appropriate; - adopting, during the course of the project, the systems, programmes and tools developed by the project to ensure sustainability of the project outcomes; - play an active role in coordinating with other stakeholders throughout the project; - preparation and submission of periodic progress reports, and regular consultations with beneficiaries and contractors: - maintaining a separate project account for the accountability of project funds; - ensuring advanced funds are used in accordance with agreed work plans and project budget; - preparing, authorizing and adjusting commitments and expenditures; ensuring timely disbursements, financial recording and reporting against budgets and work plans;

-- preparing, authorizing and adjusting commitments and expenditures; ensuring timely disbursements, financial recording and reporting against budgets and work plans; - managing and maintaining budgets, including tracking commitments, expenditures and planned expenditures against budget and work plan; and - maintaining productive, regular and professional communication with STDF and other project stakeholders to ensure the smooth progress of project implementation.
+- managing and maintaining budgets, including tracking commitments, expenditures and planned expenditures against budget and work plan; and - maintaining productive, regular and professional communication with STDF and other project stakeholders to ensure the smooth progress of project implementation.

 A Project Steering Committee (PSC) will provide strategic and technical guidance for the project.
 The PSC will meet at least once a year and will be responsible for overseeing and approving annual work plans and budgets, solving issues and other strategic decisions.
 Membership of the PSC will include representation from each of the National Executing Agencies (NEA), the CABI Project Manager, and representatives of key organizations with expertise on peppercorn food safety and value chain, such as IPC and VPA.
-The STDF Secretariat will be invited to observe the PSC meetings.
 Country NEAs will establish National Steering Committees following local practices.